-Students shall refrain from overt and inappropriate displays of affection on campus and at school functions, as well as, showing respect for their self and others.
+Students shall refrain from overt and inappropriate displays of affection on campus and at school functions.
+Students should show respect for themselves and others.

 2. ASB

 All students participating in an ASB sponsored club activity or on an athletic team must purchase an ASB card.